Ten perennially popular indoor plants

 Growing to a metre high, philodendrons (pictured above) are common indoor plants that are tolerant of low light levels.
 The distinctive foliage reveals their tropical origin.
 Water regularly, especially during warmer weather.

-Better than a bunch of flowers, its attractive flowers come in a wide range of colours and can last three months from bud.
+Better than a bunch of flowers, orchids attractive flowers come in a wide range of colours and can last three months from bud.
 Position in a bright area but not in direct sunlight.
 Water weekly making sure excess water can drain.

-A popular larger plant with violin-shaped leaves.
+The fiddle-leaf-fig is a popular larger plant with violin-shaped leaves.
 Should be grown in a large pot in a well-lit area.
 Water regularly during growing season but allow the soil to dry out between drinks in cooler months.

 Decorative foliage with blooms in white, pink, or purple flowers during cooler months.
-Place in well-lit areas but not direct sunlight.
+Place cyclamens in well-lit areas but not direct sunlight.
 Water by filling a saucer under the pot to be drawn up by the plant.

-Foliage ranges from thin silvery wisps to fleshy leaves.
+Air plants foliage ranges from thin silvery wisps to fleshy leaves.
 They draw nutrients from moisture in the air so don't need soil, making them a great plant for terrariums.
 Place in a bright spot out of direct sunlight.

-Broad green leaves and large red flowers are the main features of the Anthurium.
+Broad green leaves and large red flowers are the main features of the anthurium.
 Grow in a bright spot with free draining potting mix.
 Water only when soil is dry to touch.